 Quality of the Antennas

-It is not just a matter of the number of antennas that you have when trying to choose the best PCI-E wireless adapter.
+It is not just a matter of the number of antennas that you have when trying to choose the best pcie wifi card.
 You need to look at the quality of the antennas as well.
 Pay attention to the size of the tubes.
 The size determines the data-carrying capacity and the range.

-A stock antenna will not be that impressive but with some wireless adapters, you can replace these with higher quality antennas.
+A stock antenna will not be that impressive but with some wifi adapters for your PC, you can replace these with higher quality antennas.
 It is important that you can move the antennas around easily as this is important to find the optimum signal levels.

 The Speed of the Card

-If you know that you are going to need the fastest possible PCI wireless adapter then look out for this when you are comparing the different products available, you are going to pay more for fast PCI adapters so be prepared for this.
+If you know that you are going to need the fastest possible PCI wifi adapter for your desktop then lookout for this when you are comparing the different products available, you are going to pay more for fast PCI adapters so be prepared for this.

 What Operating System?

-Most of the modern dual-band PCI wireless cards will work with computers running Windows 7 or higher.
+Most of the modern dual-band PCI wireless cards will work with computers running Windows 7, Windows 8 and Windows 10.
 But what if you have a Mac or Linux machine or an older Windows operating system?

 You need to check the specifications from the manufacturers.
 In the descriptions of most wireless PCI adapters, you will see what operating systems are supported.
 If you don’t check for this then you can end up disappointed if the card doesn’t work.